namespace-Pt/News-Recommendation/Codes/README.md

 ### `/utils`: data loader and utility functions
 - `MIND.py`
   - MIND
+    - map style dataset for MIND
+    - for each behavior log, either returning positive click behaviors only (training) or returning every behavior (validating)

+  - MIND_iter
     - iterable dataset for MIND
     - for each behavior log, either yielding positive click behaviors only (training) or yielding every behavior (validating)
   - MIND_test